 6. Create File System

-Now that your disk partitions are ready, it’s time to create the file system.
-But let’s first review the partition table summary by running the following:
+With all partitions ready, it’s time to create the file system.
+But first, let’s review the partition table summary by running the following:

 fdisk -l